-We must be vigilant about suicide warning signs in everyone we love
+Sadly, in these times we need to be vigilant about the suicide warning signs in the people we care about

 Feeling suicidal means that a person has more pain than they feel capable of coping with but there are plenty of signs to look for.
 Blinded by feelings of self-loathing, hopelessness, and isolation, a suicidal person can’t see any way of finding relief except through death.
 But despite their desire for the pain to stop, most suicidal people are deeply conflicted about ending their own lives.
 They wish there was an alternative to suicide, but they just can’t see one.